reilabs/starknet-replay/README.md

 # Starknet Replay

-`starknet-replay` is a CLI application to replay Starknet transactions locally using data from the Pathfinder database.
-It reports the frequency with which each `libfunc` has been called when replaying the transactions.
+`starknet-replay` is a CLI application to replay Starknet transactions.
+The state of the blockchain is queried using the Starknet RPC protocol.
+It also reports the frequency with which each `libfunc` has been called when replaying the transactions.

-It's also possible to export the histogram of the most frequently used libfuncs by number of calls.
+It's possible to export the histogram of the most frequently used libfuncs by number of calls.
 The data plotted in the histogram is filtered to only include the libfuncs that amount to 80% of the total calls in the replay.
 This helps readability and visual analysis.